faizm4765/React/readme.md

 Note: There are two kinda of dependencies in any application- dev dependencies and normal dependencies.
 Dev dependencies are only required for development mode while the latter is used in prod too.

 Testing git interactive rebase cmd

+#Parcel [It is a beast🐻]
+ - Creates a dev build
+ - Creates a local server
+ - HMR- Hot Module Replacement
+ - Uses file watching algorithm to implement HMR.
+This algorithm is written in C++
+ - Caching- faster builds.
+Uses .parcel-cache file for this
+ - Image Optimization
+ - Minify and bundle code in production
+ - Compress the code